Prethea-Phoenixia/HeWu/README.md

 # HeWu
-A Python package modeling effects of nuclear weapons, using public domain knowledge.
+A collection of Python scripts modeling effects of nuclear weapons, using public domain knowledge.

 # Q&A
 * what is HeWu?\